tencentyun/intlcloud-documents/product_new/中间件产品中心/消息队列Ckafka/API文档/请求签名_intl_en.md

 > This example is for demonstration purposes only.
 Make sure that you proceed with your actual SecretId, SecretKey and request parameters.

-For example, when you call Tencent Cloud CVM’s API [Viewing Instance List] (https://intl.cloud.tencent.com/document/product/213/9388) (DescribeInstances), the request parameters are as follows:
+For example, when you call Tencent Cloud CVM’s API [Checking Instance List] (https://intl.cloud.tencent.com/document/product/213/9388) (DescribeInstances), the request parameters are as follows:

 | Parameter Name | Description | Parameter value |
 |---------|---------|---------|